learnlatex/learnlatex.github.io/en/lesson-12.md

 Finally, compile your document again so that LaTeX can use that information to resolve your citations.

-For the second step there are two systems in wide use: BibTeX and Biber.
+For the second step, there are two systems in wide use: BibTeX and Biber.
 Biber is only ever used with a LaTeX package called `biblatex`, whereas BibTeX is used with either no packages at all or with `natbib`.

 Running a second tool as well as LaTeX is handled in different ways by different editors.
-For out online examples, there are some 'behind the scenes' scipts that do everything in one go: that's true for LaTeX-Online and Overleaf.
+For our online examples, there are some 'behind the scenes' scipts that do everything in one go: that's true for LaTeX.Online and Overleaf.
 Your editor might have a single 'do stuff' button or you might have to choose to run BibTeX or Biber manually between LaTeX runs.